 For a demonstration of how passive range of motion exercises are performed, watch the video below.

 The best way to tell if you’re ready for more active forms of quadriplegic exercises is to become comfortable performing range of motion exercises on your own, without the assistance of a therapist or caregiver.

 Upper Body Quadriplegic Exercises

 Often, individuals with quadriplegia and their rehabilitation teams will focus on improving upper-body mobility.
 By doing so, individuals can significantly increase their independence with activities of daily living and use their arms and hands to assist with mobility of the lower body.
 That being said, it’s also important to practice exercises for your lower body as well, to whatever degree possible.

 Here are additional quadriplegic exercises that focus on developing upper body strength and mobility.

 Don’t worry about your speed and focus on technique.
 Speed will build with repetition.

 - Neck Tilts: Tilt your neck so that your left ear moves towards your left shoulder and then do the same for your right side.
 Important note: if you wear a neck brace of any kind or have been told you have “cervical spinal precautions,” do NOT perform this exercise and talk to your therapist and/or doctor about when you can try it.

-- Shoulder Raises: Lift your shoulders up towards your ears and then bring them back down.
+- Shoulder Raises: Shrug your shoulders up towards your ears and then bring them back down.